casper-network/docs-archive/dapp/getting-started-contract-development/intro.md

 Getting started with dApp Development
 =====================================

-This guide supports the development of smart contracts on the CasperLabs blockchain enabling developers to run smart contracts in the CasperLabs runtime environment included with our CasperLabs contract development kit as follows:
+This guide supports the development of smart contracts on the CasperLabs blockchain AssemblyScript contracts and a Rust contract development kit that includes a runtime environment, documentation and test framework.
+Our Contracts Development Kit leverages the existing Rust development toolchains and ecosystem, and will work with any IDE that supports Rust development.
+The kit includes:

 - [System (Genesis) contracts](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/contracts/system) - to bond to the network
 - [Example contracts](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/contracts/examples) - smart contract examples (e.g., ERC20, Vesting, etc.)